ORA Raises $10 Million As Demand For Tele-health In Asia Soars

 Pour’s vision for ORA started there, with the business launching in 2021.
 It offers healthcare services through three separate brands: Modules is dermatology-focused, offering skincare treatment and advice; andSons is focused on the male health market; and OVA delivers female reproductive healthcare.
 The brands operate individually but sit on the infrastructure that ORA has built at a group level.

 With consultations provided digitally, ORA has grown quickly.
 It has delivered more than 250,000 consultations since its launch, with customer numbers growing every single month.
 But importantly, Pour believes vertical integration is the key to building a sustainable long-term business, particularly given factors such as rising pharmacy costs.
 The business has invested in physical clinics through which it can also offer care, it owns its own pharmacy operations, and it is also developing its own ranges of treatments and products.
-Its brands should be available in 1,300 stores later this year.
+Its brands should be available within 1,300 stores later this year.

 The direct-to-consumer model works especially well in South-East Asia, Pour says, where around 40% of healthcare spending is paid for by individuals themselves.
 Build in demographic factors, including the rapid growth of the affluent middle-class population in several countries across the region, and concern about fast-rising healthcare costs, and there is scope for a vertically-integrated challenger brand to have a huge impact.